YIELD has been recently used in news headlines. Please see the examples below

-Examples and usage of YIELD
+Examples and usage of YIELD in a sentence

 To better understand the meaning of YIELD, certain examples of its usage are presented.Examples from famous English prose on the use of the word YIELD